Notable People

 Oracle's new story is not separate from Ellison's old one

-The official board page identifies Ellison's current title.
+The official board page identifies Ellison's present title.
 Oracle's June 11, 2025 fiscal-results release shows what that title means in practice.
 The company reported fiscal 2025 cloud revenue of $6.7 billion for the quarter, with cloud infrastructure revenue up 52 percent year over year.
 In the same release, Ellison pointed to rapid growth in multicloud and Cloud@Customer deployments and said OCI demand was still accelerating.

 You do not have to admire Oracle's style to see the achievement.
 Enterprise technology is full of firms that once looked unavoidable and later became background utilities.
 Oracle instead kept trying to move closer to the center of the next spending wave.